 And finally… all three strands sewn on.
 You can barely see the stitching… even quite close up.
 And, really, people better not have their faces that close to your beads!

-NOTE: Do NOT back tack at the beginning or end.
+NOTE: Do NOT try to back Tack at the beginning or end.
 It looks messy.
-Instead, leave your thread tails long and hand tie knots to secure the thread at both ends of your strand of beads .
+Instead, leave your Thread tails long and Hand tie knots to secure the Thread at both ends of your strand of beads .